HathorNetwork/rfcs/text/0000-p2p-identity.md

 ## Ready State

-This state is responsible for keeping the connection alive and exchange information about peers, blocks and transactions on the network.
+This state is responsible for keeping the connection alive and exchanging information about peers, blocks and transactions on the network.
 It starts requesting all the peers to the connected node and a ping message loop, to assure that the connection is still alive.
 This state allows five commands (besides the sync commands that won't be discussed in this RFC): PING, PONG, GET-PEERS, PEERS, and ERROR.

 ### PING Command